matplotlib/mplcairo/README.rst

 Noteworthy points include:

+.. ... sadly, currently not true.
-- Speed (the backend can be up to ~10× faster than Agg, e.g., when stamping circular markers of variable colors) and improved accuracy (e.g., with marker positioning, quad meshes, and text kerning).
+   - Speed (the backend can be up to ~10× faster than Agg, e.g., when stamping circular markers of variable colors).

+- Improved accuracy (e.g., with marker positioning, quad meshes, and text kerning).
 - Support for a wider variety of font formats, such as otf and pfb, for vector (PDF, PS, SVG) backends (Matplotlib's Agg backend also supports such fonts).
 - Optional support for complex text layout (right-to-left languages, etc.)